OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 In addition to a wide range of contemporary North American films, each festival also includes a sampling of cutting-edge international features (including such titles as Dogtooth, Post Tenebras Lux, and Syndromes and a Century); a vintage silent film with live musical accompaniment; and a feature selected and hosted by legendary filmmaker John Waters (whose choices have ranged from Joseph Losey's Boom! to Gaspar Noé's I Stand Alone).
 Celebrity guest hosts from outside the world of film are also invited to present favorite films, including musicians such as Ian MacKaye, Branford Marsalis, Will Oldham, Jonathan Richman, Marin Alsop, Harry Belafonte, Dan Deacon, Bill Callahan, Abdu Ali, and members of Animal Collective.

-Eric Allen Hatch (Director of Programming); J. Scott Braid (Programming Administrator); Jed Dietz (Founder)
+Eric Allen Hatch (Director of Programming); J. Scott Braid (Associate Director); Jed Dietz (Founder)

-The 18th annual Maryland Film Festival (May 4-8, 2016 in Baltimore, Maryland) is looking for all types of film and video work of exceptional quality: feature length and shorts; narratives and documentaries; domestic and foreign; genre work and the unclassifiable; and while we are a general-interest festival, we do frequently program animation, experimental, and underground content.
+The 18th annual Maryland Film Festival is looking for all types of film and video work of exceptional quality: feature length and shorts; narratives and documentaries; domestic and foreign; genre work and the unclassifiable; and while we are a general-interest festival, we do frequently program animation, experimental, and underground content.
 Unique voices and viewpoints are always a plus.

 We are actively working to increase the number of foreign titles we screen; filmmakers from all over the world are encouraged to submit their work.